-Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
+Oracle, JD Edwards, PeopleSoft, and Siebel are registered trademarks of Oracle Corporation and/or its affiliates.
 Other names may be trademarks of their respective owners.

 The Programs may provide links to Web sites and access to content, products, and services from third parties.
 Oracle is not responsible for the availability of, or any content provided on, third-party Web sites.
 You bear all risks associated with the use of such content.
 If you choose to purchase any products or services from a third party, the relationship is directly between you and the third party.
 Oracle is not responsible for: (a) the quality of third-party products or services; or (b) fulfilling any of the terms of the agreement with the third party, including delivery of products or services and warranty obligations related to purchased products or services.
 Oracle is not responsible for any loss or damage of any sort that you may incur from dealing with any third party.